William King Tweedie: Life

-Leaving with a large portion of the Tolbooth parish congregation they purchased the pre-existing Secession Church on Infirmary Street.
+Leaving with a large portion of the Tolbooth parish congregation, they purchased the pre-existing Secession Church on Infirmary Street.
 He lived at 50 George Square, Edinburgh.

-From 1848 to 1862 he was Convenor of the Foreign Mission Committee of the Free Church.
+From 1848 to 1862, he was Convenor of the Foreign Mission Committee of the Free Church.
 He was awarded an honorary Doctor of Divinity by St Andrews University in 1852.

 He moved to 3 Fingal Place in the Grange around 1845 but returned to George Square in later life.

 The church sold the Infirmary Street church in 1851 and used temporary accommodation until a new church was built circa 1855: a very modest hall on the rear garden of an unfinished Georgian house on the north side of St Andrew Square.

 He died at 15 George Square, Edinburgh on 24 March 1863.
-He is buried in the Grange Cemetery in south Edinburgh.
+He was buried in the Grange Cemetery in south Edinburgh.
 The grave lies on the outer north wall.

 Family

-On 11 May 1835 he married Margaret Bell (1803-3 March 1885) in London.
+On 11 May 1835, he married Margaret Bell (1803-3 March 1885) in London.
 She was daughter of Hugh Bell, of Old Garphar, Straiton, Ayrshire, and had five children.